0xmdh/0xmdh/README.md

 # Hey, I'm Max
 I'm the co-founder of [WakeUp Labs](https://www.wakeuplabs.io), an engineering company building applications, infrastructure, and protocols.
-I work at the intersection of company strategy, products execution, and business development—taking ideas from concept to implementation with a focus on long-term impact.
+I work at the intersection of company strategy, product execution, and business development, taking ideas from concept to implementation with a focus on long-term impact.

-I have a background in software engineering, business development, finance, and product strategy—combined with experience scaling teams, shaping go-to-market plans, and contributing to ecosystem growth.
+I have a background in software engineering, business development, finance, and product strategy, along with experience scaling teams, shaping go-to-market plans, and contributing to ecosystem growth.
+I'm naturally curious and often drawn to connecting ideas from very different areas.
+That's where I find the most interesting things to build.

 ## About WakeUp Labs